-- The Association acknowledges that the County has the exclusive right to fill vacancies, make reassignments and classify positions in accordance with the Clark County Personnel Policies and Procedures as revised and adopted by the Clark County Board of Commissioners. - When a new position is created or an existing position becomes vacant, in a classification in the bargaining unit, the Clark County Human Resources representative as designated by the County Manager, after consulting with the appointing authority, shall determine in accordance with the Clark County Personnel Policies and Procedures how the vacancy is to be filled.
+- 2. When a new position is created or an existing position becomes vacant in a classification in the bargaining unit, the Clark County Human Resources representative as designated by the County Manager, after consulting with the appointing authority, shall determine in accordance with the Clark County Personnel Policies and Procedures how the vacancy is to be filled.
 If a permanent position vacancy is created within a classification represented by the bargaining unit, and there is no current eligibility list, the County will post a job announcement using the agreed upon standardized format of posting for at least seven (7) calendar days if a department recruitment or 14 calendar days if a County or open recruitment to accept applications, except when such vacancies are to be temporarily filled on an emergency basis.

-For those positions that it is determined by the Clark County Human Resources representative as designated by the County Manager and the appointing authority to have an open examination, an announcement of the open examination may be posted concurrently with the promotional announcement.

-- 3. The decision to fill permanent full-time vacancies on a temporary basis pending the completion of selection procedures will not be grievable.
-A vacancy filled by demotion, transfer, management reassignment, recall, rehire, or reemployment in a position that is equal to or less than the employee's previous positions does not require posting. - 4.
-The Association will be furnished a copy of all job announcements for positions covered by the bargaining unit at least three (3) days prior to the posting of any recruitment announcement.
+For those positions that it are determined by the Clark County Human Resources representative as designated by the County Manager and the appointing authority to have an open examination, an announcement of the open examination may be posted concurrently with the promotional announcement. - 3.
+The Association and the County agree to sign a memorandum of understanding stating that the JJPOA and the Department of Juvenile Justice Services will form a committee to establish an equitable way to determine the filling of vacancies when the opportunity for interdepartmental transfers occur within the three divisions of the department. - 4.
+The decision to fill permanent full-time vacancies on a temporary basis pending the completion of selection procedures will not be grievable.
+A vacancy filled by demotion, transfer, management reassignment, rehire, or recall in a position that is equal to or less than the employee's previous position does not require posting. - 5.
+Candidates on an existing eligibility list that have been appointed to a grant funded position shall remain on the eligibility list for consideration for appointment to a permanent position.

-ARTICLE 17 Overtime, Call Back, and Standby Pay
+ARTICLE 18 Overtime, Call Back, and Standby Pay